DevnagriAI/dota-sdk-android/README.md

     }

 # Compatibility
  Please use Kotlin version 1.6.10 or above and Gradle JDK version 11.
 The SDK support only kotlin language.
+Target should be 31 to use this SDK.

 # Configuration